Ticket of No Return

-Ticket of No Return (Bildnis einer Trinkerin) is a German drama film, directed by Ulrike Ottinger and released in 1979.
+Ticket of No Return (Bildnis einer Trinkerin) is a West German drama film, directed by Ulrike Ottinger and released in 1979.
 The film is considered to be the first of Ottinger's "Berlin Trilogy", alongside the later films Freak Orlando and Dorian Gray in the Mirror of the Yellow Press.

 The film stars Tabea Blumenschein, Magdalena Montezuma, Orpha Termin, Monika von Cube, Kurt Raab, Volker Spengler, Günter Meisner and Eddie Constantine.

 Synopsis

 The film is an exploration of the way women's public behavior is more heavily scrutinized than men's.
-Sie travels to Berlin with plans to do nothing but drink herself to oblivion on alcohol as a Greek chorus of sociologists named: "Social Question", "Accurate Statistics" and "Common Sense", spout facts, questions, and moral judgements about her actions.
+Sie travels to West Berlin with plans to do nothing but drink herself to oblivion on alcohol as a Greek chorus of sociologists named: "Social Question", "Accurate Statistics" and "Common Sense", spout facts, questions, and moral judgements about her actions.

 Whenever Sie drinks she is regarded as a pest, something everyone wants to get rid of, and business owners repeatedly deal with her drunken behavior by kicking her out of their establishments.
 Although the three sociologists constantly recite facts and figures about alcoholics and drinking behaviors, they never intervene to change the situation.

 Over the course of the drinking spree she also develops a quasi-romantic relationship with a homeless woman, and drinks in a wide variety of venues including a casino bar and a lesbian bar.
 At the end of the film, Sie is seen collapsed at the train station, and as the sociologists walk by her, one of them says to her: 'As you make your bed, so you must lie on it'.